nicobrinkkemper/gabr.sh/README.md

 ## Flags

 The internal loop wil error at any argument that starts with a dash (-).
-Any argument that comes behind the dash will be printed to screen as a warning to the user.
+Any argument that comes behind the dash will be printed as a warning to the user.
 ```
 set -- '-' 'Error, something went wrong'